Automatically mirror all your Forgejo repositories to GitHub or any Forgejo instance

 • Syncing repository metadata (descriptions, topics, etc.)

-• Disabling issues and pull requests on the destination
+• Enabling or disabling features like issues or pull requests on the destination

 • Setting up mirrors directly within the source Forgejo instance